Planning Quality Content for Your Early Learning Program

 One morning I had a child ask: What are we doing today?

 Once children learn that there is always something 'going on' in your classroom they will bring their energy and eager anticipation to the early learning environment.
+By choosing activities that encourage play, you're opening the door to countless opportunities for children to learn and grow, all while having fun!

-Circle time
+Circle Time

 The terms circle time and small group time are sometimes used interchangeably but I will draw a distinction between the two for the purpose of this discussion.

 Circle time is generally conducted in a quiet comfortable setting, away from the main floor space if possible.
 Children are seated on a carpeted floor, or on individual mats, in a circle or semi-circle.
+The teacher is seated facing the group.

 Students engage in planned activities with the teacher: reading stories; singing songs with finger plays; matching colors or shapes on the felt board.